Where to Sell Personalised Number Plates in Australia (2026)

 Pricing is the hardest part of selling a personalised plate.
 Unlike cars, there's no Red Book equivalent for number plates.
 Here's how to approach it.

-Start with a data-driven estimate.
-The AusPlates free valuation tool analyses plate characteristics against real market data to give you an estimated range.
+The AusPlates free valuation tool analyses plate characteristics against real Australian market data to give you an estimated range.
 It considers character length, whether the combination forms a word or name, the plate style, and comparable sales.
+It's not perfect — no automated tool is — but it gives you a solid starting point backed by data rather than guesswork.

 Pricing strategy